xefensor/Retold/docs/ai_generated/retold_mod_system.md

 - Dragon kill advances the world to Stage 2.
 - In Stage 2, the dragon egg accepts element items.
 - `water_element` is the currently implemented element item.
+- Element acquisition order should be free; no element path should require being completed first unless the maintainer changes the design.
 - Offered elements are saved in `RetoldWorldData`.
 - The dragon egg crack overlay reflects offered element count.
 - When all four `RetoldElementType` values are offered, the egg is removed and Stage 3 starts.